bujianbusan/OpenKinetics-Hugo-src/content/home/experience.md

 +++
-# Experience widget.
+# Experience widget. 主页 → 社会实践
 widget = "experience"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 40  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false 显示 weight = 40  # Order that this section will appear.

 title = "Experience"
-subtitle = ""
+subtitle = "社会经历"

 # Date format for experience
 #   Refer to https://sourcethemes.com/academic/docs/customization/#date-format
-date_format = "Jan 2006"
+date_format = "2006-01-02"

 # Experiences.
 #   Add/remove as many `[[experience]]` blocks below as you like.